 Like the TUO Santoku knife, this model has a Pakkawood handle for a more stable grip.
 Additionally, it’s laminated and polished for extra resistance against cross-contamination, with a steel end cap to further improve handling.

 If you’re looking for a simple, no-frills Santoku knife that can get the job done while being easy to maintain, this is the knife for you.
-It’s at its best when used on fruits, vegetables, and other soft material, as the hollow ground design prevents food from sticking to it.
+It’s at its best when used on fruits, vegetables, and other soft materials, as the hollow ground design prevents food from sticking to it.

 - High-carbon German stainless steel is hand-sharpened to 14-16 degrees per side.

 - Tall blade height provides enough knuckle clearance for rapid chopping.